 It is my pleasure to present this report on the state of the court.
 I hope it helps inform the public of the important role of the court and the work it does.
 Among all the courts, this court is one of the busiest, with thousands of new cases filed annually.
 Every day, dozens of people bring a vast variety of cases, all of which are important, sometimes even distressing.
 I have worked to make the court a sanctuary, where the public can resolve disputes in a peaceful forum, a temple of law, where the rule of law prevails, a cathedral of justice, where each case is decided on its own merits, regardless of one's rank or station in life.
 I am pleased to report, ladies and gentlemen, that the court is dynamic, has momentum, and is moving forward with vitality, and that the state of our magisterial district court is strong.

-I shall highlight developments over the last six years in a few major areas, court physical facilities, administration, and operations, including a discussion of various sorts of cases.
+I shall highlight developments over the last several years in a few major areas, court physical facilities, administration, and operations, including a discussion of various sorts of cases.

 * * *

 I moved the court to its new location in the Smithfield township building, which reduced operating costs while affording a decorum more suitable to a court.
 I've opposed an effort to create a central court in Stroudsburg, which would have required our residents to travel there for criminal cases and which would have lowered the quality of justice.
 I've used a new video link to the jail to conduct arraignments.

 I've implemented policies to make the court more open, transparent, and accessible.
 I've docketed cases promptly and instituted policies that limit continuances.
 I've used staggered scheduling times to avoid logjams, block scheduling and default scheduling for some cases, and scheduled bench time five days a week and, if need be, I've stayed late to hear cases.
 I've complied with all right to know requests, from individuals and the press alike.